catalyst-cloud/catalystcloud-docs/source/block-storage.rst

          0     253       17        0      active sync   /dev/vdb1
          1     253       33        1      active sync   /dev/vdc1

 Now create a new logical volume using the raid device.
-Below is an outline of the steps required to do this and the following example also contains more complete information on these steps.
+Below is an outline of the steps required to do this, and the following example also contains more complete information on these steps.

 .. code-block:: console